lehoa1806/UX305FA-OpenCore/README.md

 ##  Overview
 Updated to Big Sur 11.1
+Updated to Monterey 12.0

 Removed these following configurations since I don't use them at all.
 * Ambient light sensing
 * Keyboard: Function keys - Brightness

+* Replace BrcmBluetoothInjector.kext with BlueToolFixup.kext since it stops working on 12.0
+* Build all kexts with latest codes

 ###  What works: (necessity order)
 * Keyboard